penre/ICS3U1_LiveHack3_Practice_Encryption/README.md

 2. In the `run()` method, write a program that gets a message from the user and outputs the encrypted message, utilizing the `encryptMessage()` method.

+3. **BONUS:** Limit your shift value in your `encryptMessage()` method such that an exception will be thrown if the shift is less than 1.

 ### Sample Run 1
 ```